johncardenasp/rickandmorty/README.md

 ---

 This SPA was built in a [course of Single Page Application from Platzi](https://platzi.com/clases/spa-javascript/ "course of Single Page Application from Platzi").
-The principal objetive are get data of the [Rick and Morty API](https://rickandmortyapi.com/ "Rick and Morty API") and print the results through a router build with JavaScript Vanilla.
+The principal objetive is get data of the [Rick and Morty API](https://rickandmortyapi.com/ "Rick and Morty API") and print the results through a router build with JavaScript Vanilla.

 ## First steps 🚀